 A company’s insurance does not cover the contractor, making freelancers responsible for obtaining their own insurance.

-4. The Consequences of Not Using This Document
+3. Consequences of Not Using a Freelance Contract

 Without a freelance agreement, expectations of the freelancer and their required services may be unclear.
 It is imperative that both an independent contractor and their client have a common understanding of the scope of the project so as to avoid confusion or extra work.